 Yau v.
 Santa Margarita Ford -The facts

-A dealership’s service manager alleged that he was fired after he reported to the general manager and then to the owner that his boss and his coworkers were running warranty repair scheme.
-In addition to the fraudulent nature of the scheme, the service director, and other participants, were having the service manager sign papers that were an obvious attempt in setting him up as the “fall guy” in case the manufacturer ever performed a warranty audit.
+A dealership’s service manager alleged that he was fired after he reported to the general manager and then to the owner that his boss and his coworkers were running a warranty repair scheme.
+In addition to the fraudulent nature of the scheme, the service director, and other participants were having the service manager sign papers that were an obvious attempt in setting him up as the “fall guy” in case the manufacturer ever performed a warranty audit.

 Despite numerous complaints about the scheme and attempts by the service manager to raise red flags with his managers and to extricate himself, the service manager was eventually terminating for the alleged warranty fraud-the same practice he himself was complaining about of others for months.
 Also, the termination itself was handled in a most humiliating manner.